Harmonic analysis for pulsar timing arrays: Methods and results

 \subsection{Results}

-For our nine harmonic analyses, we show the mean and 68\% credible interval (CI) of the marginalized 1D posterior distributions for the SGWB parameters in Figure~\ref{fig:CIplot}.
+For our nine harmonic analyses, we show the mean and 68\% credible interval (CI) of the marginalized 1D posterior distributions for the SGWB parameters in Fig.~\ref{fig:CIplot}.
 We provide the corner plots for all SGWB parameters of our nine harmonic analyses in Appendix~\ref{app:corner}.
-For the SGWB amplitude, the quadrupole, and multipole $\ell=3$, the posterior distributions are approximately Gaussian for all analyses (as shown in Appendix~\ref{app:corner}) so we can accurately characterize them by the mean and 68\% CI.
-For multipoles $\ell=4$ through $\ell=8$, we also show in Figure~\ref{fig:CIplot} the 95\% CI with dashed error bars.
+For the SGWB amplitude, the quadrupole, and multipole $\ell=3$, the posterior distributions can be accurately characterized by the mean and 68\% CI (as shown in Appendix~\ref{app:corner}).
+For multipoles $\ell=4$ through $\ell=8$, we also show in Fig.~\ref{fig:CIplot} the 95\% CI with dashed error bars.
 When the multipole's posterior distribution cannot be distinguished from zero with a 95\% CI, we place a line cap at the 95\% CI upper limit.
 The injected value is plotted for each parameter as a dashed black horizontal line.
-We also show the results of our HD analyses, in which the Legendre coefficients are fixed to their injected values in Eq.~\eqref{eq:LegendreCoefficientscale}, for $\log_{10} A_{\text{gw}}$ in Figure~\ref{fig:CIplot}.
+We also show the results of our HD analyses, in which the Legendre coefficients are fixed to their injected values from Eq.~\eqref{eq:LegendreCoefficientscale}, for $\log_{10} A_{\text{gw}}$ in Fig.~\ref{fig:CIplot}.
 The HD analysis results are plotted in gray, immediately to the right of the analogous harmonic analysis.

-For detected parameters (i.e., parameters whose 95\% CI does not include zero), Figure~\ref{fig:CIplot} shows the spread of the posterior distribution decreases and the mean tends towards the injected value of the parameter as we increase $T_{\rm obs}$ and $N_p$, which is intuitively reasonable.
+For detected parameters (i.e., parameters whose 95\% CI does not include zero), Fig.~\ref{fig:CIplot} shows the spread of the posterior distribution decreases and the mean tends toward the injected value of the parameter as we increase $T_{\rm obs}$ and $N_p$, which is intuitively reasonable.
 For parameters that are not detected, their 95\% CI upper limits decrease.
-The relatively large 68\% CI that we see with $\ell=7$ for the 50 pulsar analyses is realization-dependent and within the expected range of fluctuations for parameters that are not detected, as we discuss in Appendix~\ref{app:seeds}.
+The relatively large 68\% CI that we see with $\ell=7$ for the 50 pulsar analyses is realization dependent and within the expected range of fluctuations for parameters that are not detected, as we discuss in Appendix~\ref{app:seeds}.

-For the 50 pulsar analyses, the posterior of $\log_{10} A_{\text{gw}}$ has a small bias low relative to the injected value of $\log_{10} A_{\text{gw}}$.
+For the 50 pulsar analyses, the posterior of $\log_{10} A_{\text{gw}}$ is biased low relative to the injected value of $\log_{10} A_{\text{gw}}$.
 The bias comes from modeling pulsar intrinsic red noise, which absorbs some of the power from the injected SGWB signal~\cite{Hazboun:2020kzd}.
 The magnitude of this bias decreases as we increase $T_{\rm obs}$ and $N_p$, because the SGWB amplitude in the cross-correlations of the timing data helps to distinguish the SGWB signal from the pulsar intrinsic red noise.